MicrosoftDocs/win32/desktop-src/CIMWin32Prov/win32-cimlogicaldevicecimdatafile.md

 ---
-Description: The Win32\_CIMLogicalDeviceCIMDataFile association WMI class relates logical devices and data files, indicating the driver files used by the device.
+description: The Win32\_CIMLogicalDeviceCIMDataFile association WMI class relates logical devices and data files, indicating the driver files used by the device.
 This class is used to discover which device drivers a device uses. ms.assetid: 892272de-920d-4fa0-adbc-f584ed6e8748 ms.tgt_platform: multiple
 title: Win32_CIMLogicalDeviceCIMDataFile class